Skip to Main Content

 Works cited/ bibliography:

+Nixon, David, choreographer.
 A Midsummer’s Night Dream.
-Chor.
-David Nixon.
-Northern Ballet.
-West Yorkshire Playhouse,
+Performance by Northern Ballet, 6 Sept.
+2013, West Yorkshire Playhouse, Leeds.

 Database Online (specific content)